GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 * Policy, Role, Database, and Crawler for AWS Glue
 * Athena Workgroup

-Download the template from here: [usage-api.template.yaml](src/usage-api.template.yaml)
+Download the template from the Git repository for this blueprint: [usage-api.template.yaml](https://github.com/GenesysCloudBlueprints/usage-api-blueprint/tree/main/blueprint/src "Opens the Git repository src folder for the Usage API Blueprint")

 To deploy the template, complete the following procedure: